 Mr. Muñoz is the recipient of numerous awards, including from the National Foundation for Advancement in the Arts Career Grant for contributions to the dissemination of Iberian and Latin American art song.
 For his ongoing creative activities in interdisciplinary performances, he has been recognized by the National Endowment for the Arts, National Opera Association, National Association of Teachers of Singing, American Prize, Delaware Division of the Arts, and others.
 From 2015-2021, he served as chair and senior editor of the Sacred in Opera Initiative, which explores the interplay between music-drama and the ideologies of world religions through research and performance.

-A graduate of the Cincinnati College-Conservatory of Music, Manhattan School of Music, and Stony Brook University, Dr. Muñoz currently serves as professor of voice and opera at the University of Delaware and as President-Elect of the National Opera Association.
-Beginning in fall 2022, Isaí Jess Muñoz joins the leadership of the Boston Conservatory at Berklee College of Music as Chair of the Voice Department.
+A graduate of the Cincinnati College-Conservatory of Music, Manhattan School of Music, and Stony Brook University, Dr. Muñoz currently serves the leadership of Boston Conservatory at Berklee as Chair and Artistic Director of the Department of Vocal Arts.
+He is President-Elect of the National Opera Association.

 A proud member of: